Accommodation at Gondwana

 You are more likely to enjoy your stay here if you are a self-starter - able and willing to take the initiative in organising your own life and activities.

-If, however, you happen to be a young backpacker looking for an action-packed good time, you are unlikely to find it at Gondwana, and you may be happier staying at holiday accommodation in Byron Bay, and perhaps visiting Gondwana from time to time.
+If, however, you happen to be a young backpacker looking for an action-packed good time, you may be happier staying at holiday accommodation in Byron Bay, and perhaps visiting Gondwana from time to time.

 What is it like living in the Community House?